filiptronicek/blog/_posts/2024-08-18-go-ech-kyber.md

 undefined: echConfigListBytes
 ```

-Damn it, we need some `EncryptedClientHelloConfigList` to let the client know about the public key with which to encrypt the SNI.
+Damn it, we need some `EncryptedClientHelloConfigList` to let the client know about the public key with which to encrypt the <abbr title="Server Name Indication">SNI</abbr>.
 But how do we get that?
-Well, if you by chance stumbled upon [RFC 9460](https://datatracker.ietf.org/doc/rfc9460/) section 14.3.2 you could read that the DNS record 65 (HTTPS) has a field called `ech`, which contains just that: the key to give to `EncryptedClientHelloConfigList` - yay!
+Well, if you by chance stumbled upon [RFC 9460](https://datatracker.ietf.org/doc/rfc9460/) section 14.3.2 you could read that the DNS record type 65 (HTTPS) has a field called `ech`, which contains just that: the key to give to `EncryptedClientHelloConfigList` - yay!
 This means that to make a proper ECH-enabled HTTP request, we need to first query DNS, parse the response, and then use the key to give to `http.Client.Do`.

 Knowing this, we can now write a more complete example: